EdiBERT, a generative model for image editing: Conclusion

 \section{Conclusion}

 In this paper, we demonstrated the possibility to perform several editing tasks by using the same pre-trained model.
 The proposed framework is simple and aims at making a step towards a unified model able to do any conceivable manipulation task on images.
+An exciting direction of research would be to extend the editing capabilities of EdiBERT to global transformations (\textit{e.g.} zoom, rotation).